TDE 2025abcr: A Tidal Disruption Event in the Outskirts of a Massive Galaxy: The Origin of

 For a recent minor merger, we can apply a similar argument, and conclude that our non-detection of a host would exclude a dwarf galaxy hosting a $10^{6}$ \Msol~BH.
 However, tidal stripping of stars following a merger will lead to a dimming of the galaxy over time, such that the central BH will be substantially heavier than expected based on stellar luminosity.

+We also highlight that, following a merger, galaxy morphology is expected to remain disturbed for $\sim$1 Gy \citep[see e.g.][]{conselice_14}.
+This is longer than the typical time for a compact SMBH binary to form, but much shorter than the time taken for the binary to ultimately merge \citep{begelman_80}.
+We would therefore expect disturbed morphology to remain visible for recent merger-related scenarios (Scenarios A, B or C), but for scenarios involving BH binary coalescence or direct BH formation (D and E) any disturbed morphology would be unrelated to the TDE-BH.
+That the morphology of the host galaxy is indeed visibly disturbed provides additional evidence supporting the viability of a merger or dynamical ejection origin (see Section \ref{sec:scarlet}).

-A historical minor merger (Scenario B) would therefore remain a plausible origin, alongside Scenario C. It is interesting to note that the host galaxy of the transient is massive, as this is consistent with predictions that the number of wandering BHs will scale linearly with galaxy halo mass \citep{ricarte_21a}.
+In summary, a historical minor merger (Scenario B) remains a plausible origin, alongside Scenario C. It is also interesting to note that the host galaxy of the transient is massive, as this is consistent with predictions that the number of wandering BHs will scale linearly with galaxy halo mass \citep{ricarte_21a}.
 These arguments are summarised in Table \ref{tab:Scenarios}.

 We can also consider potential offsets in redshift between the transient itself and the host itself, due to the motion of the transient.
 For the dynamical ejection scenario, a single BH can be ejected with velocities of $\sim1000$ km s$^{-1}$ \citep{3_body_slingshot}.
-A BH ejected from the nucleus would likely experience significant deceleration from dynamical friction before reaching a 10.3 kpc offset and/or could be travelling on a trajectory perpendicular to our line of sight.
+A BH ejected from the nucleus would likely experience significant deceleration from dynamical friction before reaching a 9.3 kpc offset and/or could be travelling on a trajectory perpendicular to our line of sight.
 As such, the observed low velocity offset only provides as a weak constraint rather than evidence against a merger kick or dynamical three-body interaction.